 Note: If you are a beneficiary of another trust or estate, a partner in a partnership, or a shareholder in an S corporation, you need to complete a pro-forma Schedule K-1-T, that identifies each beneficiary's share of your share of items received from that entity.
-Write across the top of the pro-forma Schedule K-1-T "the following information is included in the Schedule K-1-T from " (the name of your trust or estate.)

-Column A - Beneficiary's share - If any part of your income was paid, credited, or distributed, or deemed to have been paid, credited, or distributed by you to this beneficiary, you must complete Column A of Steps 3 through 6.
+Write across the top of the pro-forma Schedule K-1-T "the following information is included in the Schedule K-1-T from any part of your income was paid, credited, or distributed, or deemed to have been paid, credited, or distributed by you to this beneficiary, you must complete Column A of Steps 3 through 6.